goodrobots/devFrame/docs/_docs/00-quick-start.md

 6. Test it:  Make sure it works like it should.
 Remember, smart is safe.
 7. Iterate:  Tweak as required.
 Luckily, the devFrame is pretty flexible and easy to tweak.
 8. Contribute:  Enjoying your devFrame?
 Cool!
 Let us know and share your experience with the community.
 It's good karma.

+## Notes, Cautions and Warnings

+The following conventions are used throughout the devFrame docs.

+**Note** -- A Note is used to draw attention to important information.
+{: .notice--primary}

+**Caution** -- A Caution is used to draw attention to information or actions that may cause minor injury and/or damage to property.
+{: .notice--info}

+**WARNING** -- A WARNING is used to draw attention to information or actions that may cause serious injury and/or damage to property.
+{: .notice--warning}